puppetlabs/puppetlabs-stdlib/REFERENCE.md

 * integer
 * boolean

-Returns: `Any`
+Returns: `Any` the type when passed a value.
+Type can be one of:

 ### type_of

 Type: Ruby 4.x API

-Returns the type when passed a value.

 See the documentation for "The Puppet Type System" for more information about types.
 See the `assert_type()` function for flexible ways to assert the type of a value.